ArcaneNibble/ArcaneNibble.github.io/content/ui-and-platforms.md

 Android's documentation is fragmented across API references, cheesy marketing-esque videos, oversimplified "[codelabs](https://developer.android.com/codelabs/basic-android-kotlin-compose-first-app)", an Apple-style "[tutorial](https://developer.android.com/develop/ui/compose/tutorial)", and "[quick guides](https://developer.android.com/develop/ui/compose/quick-guides)".
 All of these felt almost _intentional_ in how they avoid explaining "how to build a complete app from start to finish".
 This is _before_ we even touch lower-level APIs, the pre-Jetpack Compose APIs, etc. Despite being the search giant, Google Search often failed to find useful resources when I encountered errors.

 In terms of annoyances, for some reason Android Studio seemed quite flaky around dealing with devices and emulators, and attempting to debug exceptions which occur before the app completes launching just doesn't seem to work.

+Persistent settings were the _most_ difficult on Android because, unlike every other platform, `androidx.datastore.core.DataStore` is _asynchronous_.
+I was never quite able to figure out how this was supposed to integrate properly into the Jetpack Compose model, and I eventually gave up and used `runBlocking` to turn it into a synchronous interface.

 The Jetpack Compose framework _itself_ seems to work... fine.
 However, everything about it feels _amazingly unpolished_ for something released by one of the largest tech companies in the world.